 Test and adapt your criteria as you go - In general, succeeding in business requires flexibility.
 Be open minded and adapt your criteria as you go.

-Use lead qualification tools - More on that over here.
+Use lead qualification tools - More on lead generation tool and software over here.

 By following these best practices for lead qualification, you can ensure that you're making the most of your resources and that you're targeting the right customers.